-Every marital relationship is one-of-a-kind.
-However, there are some common warning signs and red flags that could indicate that your marriage is failing.
+Every marital relationship is unique.
+But there are some common red flags and warning signs that could show that your marriage is in trouble.
 If you have these concerns, don’t ignore them in the hope that they will simply go away.
 They usually do not, and if left unaddressed, they can worsen.

 Instead, you should have an open, honest, and respectful conversation with your spouse about your marriage’s problems.
 It can be a challenging conversation to have, but it is necessary.
 What are the symptoms of a failing marriage?
 What can you do if your marriage has failed?
 Is there anything you can take away from this?
 This article will teach you everything you need to know.